Dragon Society

-Activities
+History

-Because it is a secret society, little verifiable information is available about its activities.
+The Dragon Society or Society of Dragons was established as a senior men's secret society at Dartmouth College.
+Because it is a secret society, little verifiable information is available about its activities, membership, and organizational structure.

-Selection and traditions
+Membership

 Membership consists of a small number of senior men who are selected during their junior year in a school-wide selection process known as "tapping."
 Every winter and spring, juniors are tapped for the senior societies through a process semi-coordinated through the College.
 Members are thought to be leaders of Dartmouth's athletic teams and fraternities.
 Taps are voted on by the membership.

 Members do not carry identifying canes at commencement, nor do they identify themselves in Dartmouth's yearbook, The Aegis.
 Members of Dartmouth's other secret societies identify themselves in either or both ways.

-Dragons
+Notable members

-Despite the secrecy that surrounds the society, the Dartmouth Board of Trustees website lists Trustee Jeff Immelt, the former CEO of General Electric, as a member.
-Paul Killibrew continued to list his membership in Dragon as of August 2015 on his LinkedIn page Digger Donahue's membership in Dragon was revealed by the alumni news when he won his 2014-2015 Dartmouth Alumni Award for his extensive service to Dartmouth as an alumni volunteer.
+Despite the secrecy that surrounds the society, the Dartmouth Board of Trustees website lists trustee Jeff Immelt, the former CEO of General Electric, as a member of the Dragon Society.